OmarMontero94/prueba-tecnica-backend-apok-omar-montero/README.md

 So far waht we need is to work with the Database condigurations more specifically the DB_DATABASE, why beacuse we need a virgin DB, you can support yourself with laragon/phpMyAdmin since laragon has everything, create a database with the same name as the **DB_DATABASE** env variable, and you should be ready to go, in case you want a different name for the DB you have to set the value of with that name **DB_DATABASE**.

-Once all of that is done, teh next step is to migrate the database just use this command:
+Once all of that is done, the next step is to migrate the database just use this command:

     php artisan migrate --path=database\migrations\2024_05_08_214306_create_nodes_table.php